capaldo/cernAHK/README.md

 # Purpose
-To save time on charting, increase charting accuracy, and reduce burnout.
+Save time on charting, increase charting accuracy, and reduce burnout.

 # Updates
 *This section is to provide in easy-to-read area for users to read up on what changes have been made and what is being worked on.*